-unique join key a key shared between a newly joining node, and the JCE production network A 802.15.4e network whose encryption/ authentication keys are determined by some algorithm.
+unique join key a key shared between a newly joining node, and the JCE.
+This key supports smaller installations for which asymmetric methods are considered too large production network A 802.15.4e network whose encryption/ authentication keys are determined by some algorithm/protocol.
 There may have network-wide group keys, or per-link keys.

-production network key A shared L2-key known by all authorized nodes.
-This key can be used to derive other keys.

-per-peer L2 key a key that results from an exchange (such as MLE)
+production network key A L2-key known by all authorized nodes, used for multicast messages per-peer L2 key a key that results from an exchange (such as MLE)